Please note that 'Variables' are now called 'Fields' in Landbot's platform.

 Better yet, the report showed that consumers would be open to receiving (and sharing) quite a variety of communication via WhatsApp which makes it a very strong opponent to the classic email newsletters:

 Besides all that, unlike their email, an average user checks WhatsApp and opens their messages daily.
-There are also very few businesses on the channel so your brand voice is unlikely to drown in the sea of others.
-Though, even if more businesses follows, WhatsApp keeps rules in place to minimize if not prevent spamming, so user-trust is likely to remain high long-term.
+There are also relatively few businesses on the channel, especially compared to email, so your brand voice is unlikely to drown in the sea of others.
+However, even if more businesses follow, WhatsApp keeps rules in place to minimize, if not prevent, spamming, so user trust is likely to remain high long-term.

 That didn’t mean companies didn’t still flood customers with too many messages.
 In 2019, at one point, WhatsApp closed down 75% of business accounts after users flagged their content as spam.
 As an extra measure, in December 2019, WhatsApp banned bulk messaging altogether until November 2021.

-Cue to today, and there are a lot of benefits to be reaped in using WhatsApp to send out newsletters.
+Cue to today, and there are a lot of benefits to using WhatsApp to send out newsletters.
 But more on that later.
 First, let’s look at how the process of sending newsletters via WhatsApp actually works.

-You may have noticed that I’ve been calling WhatsApp newsletters by different names — newsletters, broadcasting, bulk messaging, and now even campaigns in this section title.
-At the end of the day, they’re all the same, namely sending out the same message to a lot of different people individually (as opposed to in a closed WhatsApp group.)
+You may have noticed that I’ve been calling them WhatsApp newsletters, but the technical name of the feature available via the WhatsApp Business API is WhatsApp Broadcasts.
+Newsletters are just one of the strategies you can use WhatsApp Broadcasts for, along with one-time campaigns, special promotions, updates, etc. At the end of the day, though, the principle behind them is the same, namely sending out the same message to a lot of different people individually (as opposed to in a closed WhatsApp group.)

 As we’ve mentioned in this article dedicated to applying for the WhatsApp Business API, the process is labor-intensive and technically challenging.
 Businesses can directly sign up for it, but the best path is via an official Business Solution Provider (BSP) such as Landbot.

-Not only will this take a lot of work off your hands, but it will also give you access to a lot of tools that will help you make the best of WhatsApp — including a Campaigns section you can use to send out newsletters.
+Not only will this take a lot of work off your hands, but it will also give you access to a lot of tools that will help you make the best of WhatsApp — including a Campaigns (what we call Broadcasts) section you can use to send out newsletters.

 The process is very straightforward: